 If you’re like one of the millions of people in the world, you also own a scale that you keep in your bathroom and seldom use.
 The reason for rarely using the weighing scale is that it doesn’t really offer any helpful information.
 Have you experienced getting up on the scale one day and returning a perfectly adequate number on the display, but not feeling exactly happy about it?
 Your body weight fluctuates during the day, the month (even more so for women), and the scale doesn’t measure fat mass vs muscle mass (which is heavier than fat mass), it just measures mass.

 And for most people, that’s just not good enough.

-Of course there are smarter scale options out there that can give you a better overview of your physical state, and we’ll get to those throughout this post; but for the purposes of this reading, we wanted to point out that only looking at your weight is not constructive.
+Of course, today there are smarter scale options out there that can give you a better overview of your physical state, and we’ll get to those throughout this post; but it is important to point out that only looking at your weight is not constructive.

 3D body scan

 3D body scans can be a great tool to find out your fat percentage, BMI (Body Mass Index), weight and muscle mass – but it can also be a bit like going to the doctor for a blood test.
 When using a 3D body scanner, you can’t have eaten or drunken anything in the past 4 hours, you can’t have taken a bath, you can’t have been physically active, and you should have used the toilet before getting on the machine.
 Basically, when using a body scanner, you need to prepare for it thoroughly, which is not an easy task with a busy schedule.
 That said, the body scanner can give you some numbers that are interesting to monitor.